-For the 2024 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death are unchanged from those used for the 2023 Trustees Report.
-The assumed ultimate rates of reduction apply fully for years 2048 and later.
+For the 2025 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death are unchanged from those used for the 2024 Trustees Report.
+The assumed ultimate rates of reduction apply fully for years 2049 and later.
 For years between the most recent observed data and the full implementation of the ultimate rates of reduction, there is a transition from recently observed trends to the ultimate assumed rates of reduction by age, sex, and cause.

-The Trustees assume that the COVID-19 pandemic, which began affecting death rates in 2020, will continue to affect death rates through 2024.
-While, in general, the pandemic has caused an increase in death rates, final and provisional total death data through July 2023 show that there are notable differences by age group.
-Therefore, the Trustees assume a set of factors (representing the multiplicative factors that are applied to the death probabilities that would have been assumed in the absence of the pandemic) that vary by broad age group.
-The following table shows the factors used for the 2023 and 2024 Trustees Reports:
+Also for the 2025 Trustees Report, the Trustees assume that the COVID-19 pandemic, which began having a net effect on death rates in 2020, will continue to affect death rates through 2025.
+While, in general, the pandemic has caused an increase in death rates, final and provisional total death data through July 2024 show that there are notable differences by age group.
+Therefore, the Trustees assume a set of factors for the 2025 report (representing the multiplicative factors that are applied to the death probabilities that we now estimate would have occurred in the absence of the pandemic, i.e., applied to the current "baseline") that vary by broad age group.
+Death rates for all age groups are assumed to return to baseline levels for 2026 and thereafter.